MVNO business model - the commercial agreement

 The main reason why MNOs accept MVNOs to interconnect is that they can partially serve a niche market without investing in marketing efforts.
 This means the MNO can get a part of the profits of that market.

 Now let’s look at what the business agreement means, the importance of the business model and the main questions you should ask your MNO regarding the agreement.
 The topics covered in this page are:

 The main problem of a virtual operator lies in the MVNO business model.
 Most of the startups lack the strategies needed to grow their business.

-The first thing an MVNO should do to create its business model is to first decide on a niche market because is mandatory to communicate and provide services to a a specific segment.
+The first thing an MVNO should do to create its business model is to decide on a niche market because it’s highly recommended to communicate and provide services to a specific segment.

 An example would be an MVNO that created a business model out of selling telecommunication services to the African population in France that are charged cheaper for the calls they make towards the African countries.
 The MVNO uses technical solutions that serve this business model – cheaper routes from France to Africa.

 There are a lot of business arrangements that can be made in this field.
 Multiple MVNOs target the travelers – they offer SIM cards for the people that travel around the world, and they have special roaming prices.
 There is a partnership between an MVNO and an airline company that can distribute the SIM cards, and they can both enjoy the branding benefits.

 Pathway to creating your MVNO business model